bruno-1337/bruno-1337/README.md

 Technology has been my playground since I was six, and it’s where I turn complexity into simplicity.
 I’m all about making tech work for people, streamlining processes, and enhancing lives.

-- Proficient in: C++, C, Python, Java, Node.JS, Javascript
+- Proficient in: C++, C, Python
 - Skilled in SQL, HTML, EJS, CSS
-- Comfortable with both Linux and Windows environments
+- Comfortable with Linux, Windows and MacOS environments

 Currently, I’m working at Cloudwalk Inc. where I conduct penetration tests and Red team operations.
-In my free time, I’m sharpening my skills through CTFs, bug bounties and Skyrim.
+In my free time, I’m sharpening my skills through CTFs, bug bounties and Stardew Valley.

 Let's have a coffee, I'm always open to learn new things and discuss crazy ideas.
 You can reach me at Discord: titanium1337